-There are few things out there that are as desired and complex as simply being happy.
-For a lot of people, rather than being something they’re worried about, happiness and well-being are constant in their lives.
+There are few things out there that we want as much as simply being happy.
+For a lot of people, rather than being something they’re worried about, happiness and well-being are something they experience constantly.

-But most people are looking for answers in books and are trying to explain what exactly is happening around them and in their own minds.
-This paints their days with such a dull color, making stress and worry into those uncomfortable, constant companions.
+However, most people are looking for answers in books and are trying to explain what exactly is happening around them and in their own minds.
+All this does is bring them stress and worry as their constant companions.

-- There is no magical formula to be happy.
+- First of all, there is no magical formula for being happy.

-Personal well-being is a very intimate and personal path that you yourself must find, choose and create.
+Personal well-being is a very personal path that you yourself must find, choose and create.
 Here are a few things to keep in mind.

-Keys to remember today, to be happy tomorrow
+Keys to remember today in order to be happy tomorrow

-Positive psychology reminds us of those “bad” habits that a lot of people have: waiting the entire week for Friday to come along so you can have some fun, waiting for vacation to relax, and dreaming that the perfect partner comes along to teach you what true love is.
+Positive psychology reminds us of “bad” habits that a lot of people have.
+Among them are waiting the whole week for Friday to come along so you can have some fun, depending on your holidays to be able to relax, and dreaming that the perfect partner will come along to teach you what true love is.

-If you limit yourself to waiting, to postponing and to scheduling your happiness…what do you have in the meantime?
+If you limit yourself to waiting, postponing, and scheduling your happiness…what have you got in the meantime?
 This is one of the most common problems that people have.

-- The obligation to “have things” in order to be happy: a good job, a house, the latest cell phone, lots of shoes, furniture, computers…
+- The need to “have things” in order to be happy: a good job, a house, the latest cell phone, lots of shoes, furniture, computers…

 What about you?
 What do you do to be happy?

-- If happiness for you means staying at home over the weekend reading peacefully, then let those people go that say you’re boring.
+- Maybe happiness for you means staying at home over the weekend reading peacefully.
+In that case, you need to let go of the people that say you’re boring.

 - If happiness for you means loving yourself without needing to find someone else to love you, then stop listening to people who say it’s time for you to find the perfect partner.

-- If happiness for you means having a job you’re passionate about, don’t listen to people who say you need to find a job that pays more.
+- Or, alternatively, if happiness for you means having a job you’re passionate about, don’t listen to people who say you need to find a job that pays more.

 I’m going to be happy and I don’t know when I’ll be back

-We fall into tiny viscous circles where we tell ourselves that routine is better than spontaneity, that it’s better to stick to what other people expect of you, rather than disappoint them…
+- We fall into tiny vicious circles where we tell ourselves that routine is better than spontaneity.
+We also tell ourselves that it’s better to stick to what other people expect of us, rather than disappoint them…

 - All of this, even though you don’t realize it, is creating an endless list of defense mechanisms that turn you into a prisoner.
 You stop letting yourself be happy because you think it’s better to stick to the path that other people have chosen for you.